-The data sharing is defined as the process of sharing structured data via common resources or services in real-time.
-Collaboration through data sharing enables more dynamic information sharing for people in the health care sector.
+Data sharing is defined as the process of sharing structured data via common resources or services in real-time.
+Collaboration through data sharing enables more dynamic information sharing for people in the healthcare sector.
 A simple example of such kind of information sharing is when a person/healthcare provider requests or updates information from another person/healthcare provider.
 This process allows multiple healthcare providers to collaborate on common information resources stored in one location, as opposed to message exchange where the same data is stored by senders and recipients of a message.

 In today’s scenario, the need for healthcare data sharing across the nations is especially driven by needs related to:

-• More efficient data sharing and update of health-related information between health personnel
+• More efficient data sharing and updating of health-related information between health personnel

 • Sharing of health and personal information between patient and healthcare software (for example, online patient portal)

 Data sharing is typically realized through an Application Programming Interface (API).
-You may already be aware of API’s and its importance.
+You may already be aware of APIs and their importance.
 The term API simply refers to an interface to a data program where specific parts of it can be activated (run) from another data program through calls to the interface.

 HL7 FHIR (Fast Healthcare Interoperability Resources) is an open standard developed to meet the growing demands in today’s healthcare market for flexible development of standard-based integrations and better support with modern technology such as mobile and cloud services.

-FHIR for data sharing: When clinical framework exposes information to regular normalized APIs, it empowers other clinical frameworks, applications, to relate to a standard interface, regardless of which provider they use to retrieve the data.
+FHIR for data sharing: When a clinical framework exposes information to regular normalized APIs, it empowers other clinical frameworks, and applications, to relate to a standard interface, regardless of which provider they use to retrieve the data.
 This is autonomous of whether the buyer application is inner or outer to the medical care entertainer.
-This is independent of whether the consumer application is internal or external to the health care actor.
+This is independent of whether the consumer application is internal or external to the healthcare actor.

 Adding FHIR is a natural progression to accomplish real-time views into rapidly changing data, such as patient treatments, care delivered, admissions, and resources utilized.
 FHIR extends both the types of data and also the ways that data can be utilized, shown, and queried within the care coordination platform.